If cars were invented today, they would be illegal.

 If cars had not been invented, and we had designed 20th century cities around people, rather than the automobile, we’d have a robust public transportation network that would all but eliminate the need for cars, at least in cities and suburbs (see Japan).
 Even today, an auto-piloted Tesla is 9x safer than a human driver in a normal car.
 We should arguably drive cars the same way that pilots fly airplanes – with a bit of manual intervention when necessary, but otherwise letting a computer do the work.

 Status quo bias is one of the most pernicious insensibilities that permeates our collective consciousness.
 In short, we have an emotional preference for the current state of affairs.

 It is nearly impossible to contest the societal inertia around what already exists.
 But if you examine some of our cultural practices from first principles, they begin to appear more and more nonsensical.
 Some pertinent examples:

 Alcohol.
 Drinking is quite literally poisoning yourself.
 It is completely socially acceptable to have a few drinks after work, but this widespread usage leads to widespread abuse.
-Alcohol is one of the most dangerous drugs out there: it has high potential for addiction and long-term adverse health affects.
+Alcohol is one of the most dangerous drugs out there: it has high potential for addiction and long-term adverse health effects.